 The two primary drivers of displacement for most refugees are a lack of safety, and the loss of livelihood opportunities.
 Without an income, food becomes scarce, and families are forced to leave home.
 Furthermore, 85% of refugees are hosted by developing countries who are grappling with their own socio-economic challenges and struggling employment rates.
 The chances for these refugees ever becoming financially self-reliant are very low, leading to a continuous and unsustainable dependency on international aid.

 EMPACT provides digital skills through a tailored, focused vocational training programme, and partners with leading tech firms to connect trainees with online work opportunities.
-Participants in the programme can learn everything from navigating the Web and annotating images, to training in office software, creative skills in image editing and visual production, and hard coding skills like HTML and Python.
+Participants in the programme can learn everything from navigating the web and annotating images, to training in office software, creative skills in image editing and visual production, and hard coding skills like HTML and Python.

 Technology is changing the future of work.
 And there’s no reason refugees and vulnerable host communities should be left behind in the process.

 Those with the skills to take advantage of shifting work skills have the chance to lift themselves and their families out of poverty—and to build strong foundations in their respective home and host countries.
 If crisis does strike, remote digital work means those who are forced to move don’t have to lose their livelihoods along with their homes.
 The flip-side is that in the coming years people without digital skills will fall further behind.

 To address this, WFP’s EMPACT programme partners with leading tech firms to teach digital skills through vocational training.
 A basic, six-week course covers fundamental IT skills.
 This is followed by advanced training, apprenticeships and, critically, a connection to online work.